 Melissa is the Director of Community College Relations.
 Among her other responsibilities as director , Melissa provides direction and oversight for the PCS Outreach program, a program for degree completion of select undergraduate and graduate degrees on community college campuses in the St. Louis metropolitan area.

 Melissa joined the University of Missouri Office of Admissions in 1996 and has more than 20 years of combined experience in secondary and post secondary education, both as a teacher and an administrator.
 In her 13 year tenure ,she has served UMSL as Director of Admissions and Director of Transfer Services.
 She is currently serving a six year term as a board trustee for St. Louis Community College.
 Melissa is an UMSL graduate with a master’s degree in Adult and Higher Education.

-Clark J. Hickman is Associate Dean for Continuing Education and Associate Research Professor of Educational Psychology, Research and Evaluation in the College of Education.
+Clark J. Hickman is Associate Dean for the School of Professional & Continuing Studies and Associate Research Professor of Educational Psychology, Research and Evaluation in the College of Education.

-Ann Kaup is the Budget and operations Specialist for the Division of Continuing Education.
+Ann Kaup is the Budget and operations Specialist for the School of Professional & Continuing Studies.

-John Matthews is the Assistant Dean of Marketing and E-Communication for the Division of Continuing Education at the University of Missouri-St. Louis.
+John Matthews is the Assistant Dean of Marketing and E-Communication for the School of Professional & Continuing Studies at the University of Missouri-St. Louis.

 He graduated from the University of Missouri-Columbia with an MBA in Finance and BSBA in Marketing.
 John came from the corporate world with sales and product management experience, working with American Express Incentive Services, Tyco Healthcare/Mallinckrodt Pharmaceuticals, and Hoechst Marion Roussel Pharmaceuticals.
 He owned and operated several internet-based companies dealing with short-dated pharmaceuticals and affiliate marketing before coming to UMSL.